007revad/Synology_HDD_db/README.md

 **Donators**

-Thank you to the following paypal donators and GitHub sponsors
+Thank you to the following PayPal donators and GitHub sponsors

+- Andrew Tapp
 - Peter Weißflog
 - Mir Hekmat
 - Joseph Skup